guardian/atoms-rendering/README.md

 is a symlink to the atoms-rendering repository.

-When you are done, you should run
+When you are done, you should

 - In dotcom-rendering run `yarn unlink "@guardian/atoms-rendering"`.
 - In atoms-rendering run `yarn unlink`

-And you might also want to run
+And in dotcom-rendering you might also want to run

 - `yarn install --force`, to get the regular package re-installed.